openminted/install-tutorial/workflows/post-install-workflows.md

 * python-virtualenv
 * ansible 2.7 or later

+and

+* an installed OMTD Galaxy editor instance.
+* an installed OMTD Galaxy executor instance.

 ### Configure Galaxies

 By following the instructions below you wil be able to: